 Install an Air Filtration System

-If you don't heat or cool your garage with a filtered appliance, consider running an air filtration, or dust containment, system like those used in woodworking shops.
+If you don't heat or cool your garage with a filtered appliance, consider running an air filtration, or dust containment, a system like those used in woodworking shops.
 These systems work only to clean the air—they don't affect the air temperature.
 Many work with an electrostatic filtration system to pull dust and other particulates out of the air.
 Filtration or containment systems are particularly helpful in garages that are used as shop spaces.

 Clean Lawn Equipment and Garden Tools

 After each use, clean your lawnmower and garden tools outdoors before storing them away in the garage.
 Grass clippings and garden dirt from tools comprise a surprisingly large amount of the dirt and dust in a garage.
 Outdoor play equipment should also be cleaned before storage.

 Vacuum, Don't Sweep

 Once your garage is thoroughly cleaned and you have taken the logical steps to reduce and control dust, you will still need to perform ongoing cleaning.
 A shop vacuum with a good internal filter is a much better way to keep things clean than pushing around dust and dirt with a broom.
 The dust in a garage often consists of very fine, almost microscopic particles, and a broom may simply redistribute this dust rather than remove it.
 Clean or replace the filter on the shop vac regularly so that it continues to catch fine dust.

 Use Sealed Storage Containers

 If you are storing things like potting soil, grass seed, playground sand, fertilizers, clothing, sidewalk salts, plaster, or drywall compounds in the garage, make sure to keep them in covered and sealed containers.
 Any loosely stored dry materials can contribute to dust in the garage.
 Buy some convenient plastic storage containers to keep these items safely sealed.
 Sealed containers will also prevent rodents from infiltrating your belongings.